Education Loan Deferments

 Yes.
 It is the grantee’s responsibility to contact the lending institution, confirm that they accept loan deferment requests, and obtain the correct deferment forms.
 Grantees may then send the forms to IIE for certification of their grantee status and grant dates after completing the required borrower information on the form.

 Fulbright grants usually fall under the Graduate Fellowship deferment category and the grantee should confirm with the lender that this is the appropriate deferment request for submission.

 When should I send in the forms?

-Most lending institutions will not accept loan deferment request forms in advance of the grant period, so IIE does not submit the forms until 2-3 weeks prior to the grant start date.
+Most lending institutions will not accept loan deferment request forms in advance of the grant period.
 In addition, some lenders will not accept a deferment request form before the end of the grace period.
 Grantees are responsible for confirming with their lenders when the appropriate time to submit the deferment request is.

 Where do I send the forms?